 However, cobalt’s most important application has been in the EV market.
-The International Energy Agency is forecasting that EVs will grow from 3 million in 2018 to 125 million by 2030.
+The International Energy Agency is forecasting that EVs will grow from three million in 2018 to 125 million by 2030.
 The market’s growth is being driven by clean energy initiatives adopted by countries across the globe, but especially in Europe and China.

 In order to meet the demand placed on battery manufacturers, battery megafactories will need to increase their output significantly.
-To put this into perspective, the 2017 lithium-ion megafactory capacity was estimated at 100 gigawatt hours and is expected to reach 998 gigawatt hours by 2018.
+To put this into perspective, the 2017 lithium-ion megafactory capacity was estimated at 100-gigawatt-hours and is expected to reach 998-gigawatt-hours by 2018.

 Despite the rising demand for cobalt, there are a few obstacles the industry must overcome in order to meet the demand.
 The first and foremost of these is ethically-sourced cobalt.
 Currently, the Democratic Republic of Congo is responsible for producing approximately 66 percent of the world’s cobalt.
-However, the country has been linked to child labour, human rights abuse and environmental issues as well as being politically-unstable and conflict-ridden.
+However, the country has been linked to child labor, human rights abuse and environmental issues as well as being politically-unstable and conflict-ridden.

 Tisova Copper-Cobalt Project

 In October 2018, 21C Metals acquired all the shares of both Tisova Pty Ltd. and TGER Pty Ltd., the previous owners of 327-hectares of mineral concessions in the Czech Republic and 7,710-hectares of mineral concessions in Germany.
 The concessions are less than 150 kilometers from several EV battery plants, including BMW’s (ETR:BMW) future factory in Erfurt.